dhamaniasad/cytev2/README.md

 - Timeline slider not updating while video playing (timeJumped notification not sent until pause)
 - Thumbnails flash when regenerated (update pixel buffer only instead of tearing down each time)
 - Scrolling lags while loading videos/processing vision
+- If small episodes are removed, it's embeddings are not, which can result in GPT results without a source

 ### Refactor